 ← View All Success Stories

-In 2011, Comer Holdings began analyzing the different challenges at the various subsidiaries to improve processes and overall business results.
-As part of their analysis, they identified a few challenges that stood out, specifically with IMA.
+In 2011, Comer Holdings began analyzing the different challenges at their various subsidiaries to improve processes and overall business results.
+As part of their analysis, they identified a few challenges that stood out, specifically with Integrated Manufacturing & Assembly (IMA).

 The team recognized that IMA’s greatest challenge was developing a comprehensive plan to improve the company’s culture.
 They knew that to combat employee retention issues, specific focus on employee engagement and culture needed to be a priority.
 But budgetary constraints and previous initiatives with lukewarm success made it difficult to develop a plan that the organization would embrace.